Tsegereda Haile Kifle

 Progress

-Tsegereda and her team have finalised Phase 1 and 2 of the project.
-As part of Phase 2, the intervention development, a total of 8 site-specific stakeholder workshops have been conducted in the urban and rural settings of both study sites (Ethiopia and Kenya).
+Tsegereda and her team have now finalised phase 1, 2, and 3 of the project.
+As part of Phase 2, the intervention development, a total of 8 site-specific stakeholder workshops were conducted in the urban and rural settings of both study sites (Ethiopia and Kenya).
 Stakeholder consultation workshops are listed below with images from each meeting.
 The main objective of these workshops was to understand the needs and priorities of the local community.

 A development paper abstract was submitted and presented at the International Society for Autism Research (INSAR) conference in Stockholm, Sweden, in May 2023.